apache/beam/sdks/python/apache_beam/examples/inference/README.md

 The pipeline reads images, performs basic preprocessing, passes the images to the PyTorch implementation of RunInference, and then writes predictions to a text file.

 ### Dataset and model for image segmentation

+To use this transform, you need a dataset and model for image segmentation.

-Create a directory named `IMAGES_DIR`.
+1. Create a directory named `IMAGES_DIR`.
 Create or download images and put them in this directory.
 The directory is not required if image names in the input file `IMAGE_FILE_NAMES` have absolute paths.
 A popular dataset is from [Coco](https://cocodataset.org/#home).
 Follow their instructions to download the images.
-- **Required**: A path to a file named `IMAGE_FILE_NAMES` that contains the absolute paths of each of the images in `IMAGES_DIR` that you want to use to run image segmentation.
-Paths can be different types of URIs such as your local file system, an AWS S3 bucket, or a GCP Cloud Storage bucket.
+2. Create a file named `IMAGE_FILE_NAMES` that contains the absolute paths of each of the images in `IMAGES_DIR` that you want to use to run image segmentation.
+The path to the file can be different types of URIs such as your local file system, an AWS S3 bucket, or a GCP Cloud Storage bucket.
 For example:
 ```
 /absolute/path/to/image1.jpg
 /absolute/path/to/image2.jpg
 ```
-- **Required**: Download the [maskrcnn_resnet50_fpn](https://pytorch.org/vision/0.12/models.html#id70) model from Pytorch's repository of pretrained models.
+3. Download the [maskrcnn_resnet50_fpn](https://pytorch.org/vision/0.12/models.html#id70) model from Pytorch's repository of pretrained models.
 This model requires the torchvision library.
 To download this model, run the following commands:
 ```
 import torch
 from torchvision.models.detection import maskrcnn_resnet50_fpn
 model = maskrcnn_resnet50_fpn(pretrained=True)
 torch.save(model.state_dict(), 'maskrcnn_resnet50_fpn.pth')
 ```
-- **Required**: A path to a file named `MODEL_STATE_DICT` that contains the saved parameters of the `maskrcnn_resnet50_fpn` model.
+4. Create a path to a file named `MODEL_STATE_DICT` that contains the saved parameters of the `maskrcnn_resnet50_fpn` model.
-- **Required**: A path to a file named `OUTPUT`.
+5. Create a path to a file named `OUTPUT`.
 This file is used by the pipeline to write the predictions.

 ### Running `pytorch_image_segmentation.py`

 To run the image segmentation pipeline locally, use the following command: